 **Disclosure: I received free bottles of various flavored Irish Cream from my friends over at Saint Brendan’s for my own personal tasting.
 I loved their holiday flavors of Irish Cream so much I freely chose to develop a drink with it.
 For more flavors and great recipes check out their website here.

-How to make Peppermint Holiday Hustler Cocktail recipe and video👇
+The best Peppermint Holiday Cocktail recipe and step-by-step video👇

 - 2 ounces Saint Brendan's Peppermint Bark Irish Cream